jeremybatesDC/vueGridBaseballCard/README.md

 -- prob should be only 1 text slider (teleport might be needed) -- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases )

-stick to cm/mm even if it's off by 1mm.
-Much more sensible.
-Aim for 1cm touch targets.
-PLus math is so clean.
-But, the 3.5" x 2.5" aspect ratio is a cleaner 1.4 (rather than 1.39) -- but does that matter?

-consider 44px 22px 11px -- certainly unconventional but could work

-can i offer a 48px touch target (off to the side perhaps) while maintaining tight vertical content like cards actually have?

 indicate whether a field can have its font manipulated

 math: computed.
 Grab an array by refs if necessary and tally those bitches.
 Can we have only a column recalcute as opposed to the whole table?
 Yes the watch could be scoped to a an array of only that column's cells

 the way to make a mask is via computed and watchers, set/get.
 No need for a mask plugin. and, after considering it, i donT think i need a table plugin.
 If I can properly tag columns then doing math on them shouldnT take any special code really.
 It would just be a formula, and probably use the Computed method

+- Add Examples (start with JSON)
+  -- untappt cards
+  -- github cards
+  -- genealogy cards
+  -- politicians
+  -- baseball current example

 -- refactor card header
 -- refactor input styling -- too much redundancy.
 See header.
 -- save font-variation-settings to CSS vars to can easily reuse somethin like "tallest thinnest" -- factor out options API stuff

--- reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm) (maybe using min-max clamps?)
+-- (further?) reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm) (maybe using min-max clamps?)
 -- min touch target 48px wherever possible (playing numerologist right now 44, 45, 46, 48)

--- consider microformats

--- don't bikeshed too much on table width styles right now -- consider using placeholders and style them exaclty if possible -- makes it easier for user to to type from scratch.
--- Name on back could inherit AS A PLACEHOLDER the value of name on front, so it can be its own field that could be edited on its own without affecting the field on the front.
-Better and simpler than having user select whether to inherit or not.
-I'll find an issue maybe, but i like the idea

-- actually use Typescript :-)
 - consider PWA -- why is dev tools showing installation probs related to icons?
 They are there...
 Path issue?
 Prob not issue with actual file but can check
-- CLS is being caused by at lease these, so think man, think:
-  (if initial font is better sized to match loaded font, then won't flex...
-Obvi caching is the way, but first load... ) tr tr.stats-table t-body-tr td.stats-table-t-body-td blockquote
-  --> factor out card table (and use SUSPENSE if needed)

 --> better highlightthe active table cell you're editing beucase otherwise it's disorientating